bakberdy/news_app/README.md

+Sure, I'll update the README to include the usage of these packages.

 # News App

 A Flutter News App built using Test-Driven Development (TDD) and following the Clean Architecture principles.
-The app utilizes the `bloc` state management library, `http` for networking, and `get_it` for dependency injection.
+The app utilizes the `bloc` state management library, `http` for networking, `get_it` for dependency injection, and several other packages for enhanced functionality.

 ## Features